RubendeBruin/cheatsheet/timestamps.md

 ## Interpolating

 Numpy does not want to interpolate numpy or pandas datetimes.
-This is because it can only interpolate floats.
+This is because it can only interpolate floats and its own time-type can not be converted to float.
-This is very very stupid.

 The work-around is to convert the date-times to matplotlib times.